f4exb/sdrangel/Readme.md

 <h2>PlutoSDR</h2>

-PlutoSDR is supported with the libiio interface.
+PlutoSDR (Rx only) is supported with the libiio interface.
 This library should be installed in your system for proper build of the software and operation support.
 Add `libiio-dev` to the list of dependencies to install.
 Be aware that version 0.10 is needed and is not available yet in all distributions.
 You may have to compile it from source instead.

 If you use your own location for libiio install directory you need to specify library and include locations.
 Example with `/opt/install/libiio` with the following defines on `cmake` command line: `-DLIBIIO_INCLUDE_DIR=/opt/install/libiio/include -DLIBIIO_LIBRARY=/opt/install/libiio/lib/libiio.so`